aclaflin/GLIMPSE/readme.md

 ## Requirements

 We recommend installation on computers with 20 GB of RAM or more and with more than 100 GB of free hard disk space.
 GLIMPSE consists of two major components: the GLIMPSE-ScenarioBuilder and the GLIMPSE-ModelInterface.
-The GLIMPSE-ScenarioBuilder currently requires Windows 10 or Windows 11.
+The GLIMPSE-ScenarioBuilder currently requires Windows 10 or Windows 11 (although a Mac/Linux version is under development).
 The GLIMPSE-ModelInterface can be used independently and has been succesfully tested on Mac and Linux operating systems.

 ## Getting started with GLIMPSE